uxmaster/Kohana-Log-Viewer/README.md

-# Kohana 3.x Log Viewer module
+# Kohana 3.3 Log Viewer module
 ## A Kohana module for exploring log files

 ### Disclaimer

-This module forks original one from https://github.com/ajaxray adding suport for Kohana's 3.2 log file format, which includes stack trace
+This module forks the one from https://github.com/ajaxray and patches it up to actually work...

 ### Installation: